silaszehnder/silaszehnder.github.io/about.md

 * Benny Sings - City Pop
 * The Strokes - Is This It
 * Haruomi Hosono, Shigeru Suzuki & Tatsuro Yamashita - Pacific

+I want a dog but can't bring myself to pay the monthly fee to have one at my apartment.